 - .
 Matches any single character, e.g. "a", "A", "4", ":", or "@". - ?
 The preceding character or expression is matched ZERO or ONE times.
 Either/or. - + The preceding character or expression is matched ONE or MORE times. - The preceding character or expression is matched ZERO or MORE times. - \ The "escape" character denotes that the following character should be taken literally.
-This is used where one of the spec - [] Characters enclosed in brackets will be matched if any of the enclosed characters are encountered.
-For instance, "[0-9] - () parentheses are used to group a sub-expression, or multiple sub-expressions. - / The "bar" character works like an "or" conditional statement.
-A match is successful if the sub-expression on either side s/string1/string2/g - This is used to rewrite strings of text. "string1" is replaced by "string2" in this example.
-There must o
+This is used where one of the special character should be taken literally. - [] Characters enclosed in brackets will be matched if any of the enclosed characters are encountered.
+For instance, "[0-9]" matched - () parentheses are used to group a sub-expression, or multiple sub-expressions. - / The "bar" character works like an "or" conditional statement.
+A match is successful if the sub-expression on either side of "|" m s/string1/string2/g - This is used to rewrite strings of text. "string1" is replaced by "string2" in this example.
+There must of course